-In round 3, panel members were provided with a flow-chart that could be used by nuclear medicine personnel to assist in questioning women about their pregnancy status.
-The panel members commented that the flowchart would be "helpful" and was "a great idea" to support any guidelines and to be used as a "quick reference guide."
-The flowchart questions initially separated women into 3 age groups: 12-17 y, 18-49 y, and 50-55 y.
-However, the 2 older age groups were combined in the final version.
-Questions in the initial flowchart included whether menstruation had started (12-17 y only), whether the patient had undergone hysterectomy, the date of LMP, whether the patient was sexually active, and whether the patient thought there was any chance she might be pregnant.
+In Round 3, panel members were provided with a flowchart that could be used by nuclear medicine personnel to assist in questioning women regarding their pregnancy status.
+The panel members commented that the flowchart would be "helpful" and was "a great idea" to support any guidelines and use as a "quick reference guide".
+The flowchart questions initially separated women into three age groups 12-17, 18-49, and 50-55 however; the 2 older age groups were combined in the final version.
+Questions in the initial flowchart included: whether menstruation had started (12-17 years only), hysterectomy, LMP, if sexually active, and if they thought there was any chance they might be pregnant.
 Panel members made comments and suggested changes for the flowchart.
-The question about hysterectomy was considered unnecessary as the information is usually provided when asking about date of LMP.
-Therefore, the first question for patients aged 18-55 y was changed to date of LMP.
-Questions about sexual activity were also considered unnecessary and removed.
-The flowchart was revised to reflect this feedback (Fig. 1).
+The question about hysterectomy was considered unnecessary as the information is usually provided when asking LMP.
+Therefore, the first question for 18-55 years was changed to LMP.
+Questions regarding sexual activity were also considered unnecessary and removed.
+The flowchart was revised to reflect this feedback (Figure 1).